mtalcott/notion-file-migration-tool/README.md

 - Automatically identifies Notion pages with single attachments
 - Downloads attachments from Notion
 - Uploads files to Google Drive with proper metadata
+- Creates subfolders based on Notion database names for organized storage
 - Supports images, PDFs, and other file types
 - Comprehensive logging and error handling
 - Pagination support for large Notion workspaces